 It’s a common myth out there that wood can harbor bacteria more so than say a plastic cutting board.
 It’s been shown that many woods are actually hostile environments for bacteria and can be naturally antibacterial.
 But let’s use a commercial butchers shop as a real world example.
-They have to pass frequent and strict tests to maintain operations and they almost exclusively use butcher block as their surface of choice.
+They have to pass frequent and strict tests to maintain operations and they almost exclusively use wood as their surface of choice.
 It doesn’t dull their knives and is easy to clean.
-As an extra precaution clean cutting boards or butcher blocks with a mixture of 1 part vinegar to 3 parts water.
-It will kill anything left on or in the wood, it’s safe and it’s cheap.
+This New York Times article from 1996 goes over it in more detail.